Understanding Wood Undertones for Interior Design

 Cool Tones:

-Shell Beach displays a cool, taupe tone that is subtle and natural.
+Vintage White-Wash and Shell Beach display a cool, taupe tone that is subtle and natural.

 Warm/Golden Tones:

-Pebble Beach is a very subtle warm blond wood with copper undertones.
+Pebble Beach and Carrera feature a very subtle warm blonde wood with copper undertones.

 Neutral Tones: